01AutoMonkey/White.js/README.md

 # img-white

 Annoyed by colors?
-Well then you're in luck, now you can insert one script and all your images turn into pleasant black and white!
+Well then you're in luck, now you can insert one script and all your images turn into pleasant black and white

 ![](screen_shot.png)

 - Works for images on origin
 - Works for images with CORS enabled
-- Works for images with CORS disabled (using a proxy)
+- Works for images with CORS disabled (using a proxy or multiple proxies for failsafe)
 - Doesn't work for `file:///`
 - Images are changed through `src` so events for img elements still hold
+- Has sane but tweakable defaults
 - Has the following options:
   - Tweak the black & white filter through `brightness`, `contrast`, `black_threshold`, and `white_threshold`
   - Element selector (e.x. "img" or "img.white")